 Coexistence with Large Carnivores in Europe is a heavily discussed topic among the European Parliament.
 International Directives (strictly) protect these Large Carnivores in most EU Member states.
 However, there are different legislative systems in a few countries that provide flexibility to cull or hunt the animals.
 The countries allow killing for 3 main reasons:

 Some countries allow killing of Large Carnivores to increase human acceptance and tolerance towards them.
 It should also increase acceptance for depredation to livestock.
 Yet, the results seem to be ineffective.
 For example, the Norwegian government allowed killing of the majority of wolves, despite protests.
-An analysis of the Norwegian situation shows it causes for conflict lay not with the wolves.
+An analysis of the Norwegian situation shows the causes for conflict lay not with the wolves.
+According to the report:

 A third reason why countries allow killing is to ‘control’ the carnivore population.
 France, with its new Wolf Plan, allows killing of 10-12% of the wolf population each year.
 This way the country hopes to keep the population to a maximum of 500 individuals, which used to be 360 previously.